NickCamacho15/YouFirstTracker/replit.md

 ## Changelog

+- July 1, 2025: Rebranded to "The Premium Personal Excellence Platform"
+  - Updated platform positioning from self-leadership to personal excellence and life mastery
+  - Emphasized the mission of helping users "craft their life into a masterpiece"
+  - Added premium welcome messaging with "Action is the touchstone of reality" philosophy
+  - Integrated slide-to-complete task functionality with haptic feedback for mobile devices
+  - Created engaging task completion system with rhythmic vibration patterns
+  - Enhanced dashboard to focus on daily tasks and habits rather than separate goals section
+  - Integrated "Future Folder" concept combining vision board with goal progression
+  - Made task completion more gamified and satisfying with visual celebration effects
 - July 1, 2025: Implemented One-Click Habit Health Score feature
   - Created comprehensive health scoring system with weighted algorithms
   - Added glassmorphism design with animated gradients and floating elements